Comprehensive Guide to Small Animal Care

 Preventive Care:

 Parasite Control: Protect your pet from parasites like mites and fleas.
-Regularly check their fur and skin, and consult your vet for preventive treatments.
+Regularly check their fur and skin, and consult your vet for preventive care for small animals to ensure ongoing wellness.

 5. Safety and Supervision